The Absolute Best Time for Whale Watching in Newfoundland

 Puffins

-Puffins are sharply dressed seabirds that live year-round in the waters off Newfoundland and Labrador.
-Every year from April to August, hundreds of thousands of puffins come ashore to nest.
-Witless Bay is home to half of the breeding Atlantic puffins in North America, but it’s not the only place to see them.
-They nest all over the coast, so if you come in the summer, you’re sure to see your fair share of these entertaining birds.
+Puffins are fancy seabirds that live year-round in the waters off Newfoundland and Labrador.
+Every year between April and August, hundreds of thousands of puffins come ashore to nest.
+Witless Bay is home to half of the breeding Atlantic puffins in North America.
+They nest all over the coast of Newfoundland and Labrador though, so if you come in the summer you’re sure to see some of these entertaining birds.
+If you want to see the largest puffin colony in North America, the Newfoundland Puffin and Whale Watch Cruise is the way to go.

 Iceberg Season